bartkw12/Reinforcement-Learning-for-Rocket-Landing-Simulator/README.md

 Deep Q-Network (DQN) is defined as a model that combines Q-learning with a deep CNN to train a network to approximate the value of the Q function, which maps state-action pairs to their expected discounted return.

 ### Policy Gradient

+The third reinforcement learning algorithm implemented and used in the Lunar Lander environment was REINFORCE, a policy gradient method.
+It uses Monte Carlo methods to estimate the necessary policy gradients and returns.
+Unlike Q-learning or DQN, the agent directly samples all actions from the Lunar Lander environment.
+The previous two methods determine their actions based on value function estimating a Q-value.